-sought to make available to the SEC "information regarding [the] size, strategies and positions" of large private funds, which Congress believed "could be crucial to regulatory attempts to deal with a future crisis."9 In section 404 of the Dodd-Frank Act, Congress amended section 204(b) of the Investment Advisers Act to direct the SEC to require private fund advisers registered solely with the SEC 10 to file reports containing such information as is deemed necessary and appropriate in the public interest and for investor protection or for the assessment of systemic risk.
-These reports and records must include a description of certain prescribed information, such as the amount of assets under management, use of leverage, counterparty credit risk exposure, and trading and investment positions for each private fund advised by the adviser.11 Section 406 of the Dodd-Frank Act also requires that the rules establishing the form and content of reports filed by private fund advisers that are dually registered with the SEC and the CFTC be issued jointly by both agencies after consultation with the FSOC.12
+protection or for the assessment of systemic risk.
+These reports and records must include a description of certain prescribed information, such as the amount of assets under management, use of leverage, counterparty credit risk exposure, and trading and investment positions for each private fund advised by the adviser.
+Section 406 of the Dodd-Frank Act also requires that the rules establishing the form and content of reports filed by private fund advisers that are dually registered with the SEC and the CFTC be issued jointly by both agencies after consultation with the FSOC.

-The Commodity Exchange Act ("CEA")13 authorizes the Commission to register Commodity Pool Operators ("CPOs") and Commodity Trading Advisors ("CTAs"),14 exclude any entity from registration as a CPO or CTA,15 and require "[e]very commodity trading advisor and commodity pool operator registered under [the CEA to] maintain books and records and file such reports in such form and manner as may be prescribed by the Commission."16 The Commission also has the authority to include within or exclude from the definitions of "commodity pool," "commodity pool operator," and "commodity trading advisor" any entity "if the Commission determines that the rule or regulation will effectuate the the Commission has not required reporting by CTAs, See generally, 17 CFR. part 4.
+The Commodity Exchange Act ("CEA") authorizes the Commission to register

+Commodity Pool Operators ("CPOs") and Commodity Trading Advisors ("CTAs"), exclude any entity from registration as a CPO or CTA, and require "[e]very commodity trading advisor and commodity pool operator registered under [the CEA to] maintain books and records and file such reports in such form and manner as may be prescribed by the Commission."
+The Commission also has the authority to include within or exclude from the definitions of "commodity pool,"

+"commodity pool operator," and "commodity trading advisor" any entity "if the Commission determines that the rule or regulation will effectuate the purposes of the CEA.
+In addition, the Commission has the authority to "make and promulgate such rules and regulations as, in the judgment of the Commission, are reasonably necessary to effectuate the provisions or to